skelouse/capstone-stock-analysis/README.md

 ## Next Steps
 > * Cluster on absolute correlation takeing correlation for different symbols.
 > * Tune network on which columns are being used for predictions.
-> * Tune network with vs without differencing and/or scaling.
+> * Tune network with vs without difference data and/or scaling.
 > * Forecast tomorrow's prices

 # Folder Structure